purduesigbots/ChangeUp-15in/README.md

 Documentation on how to use the built-in functions can be found [here](https://okapilib.github.io/OkapiLib/classokapi_1_1Motor.html).

 But even the built-in PID can often be insufficient.
 This is where an okapi async position controller comes in handy.
-They can be added to a subsystem below it's motor declaration following the structure laid out in the [documentation](https://okapilib.github.io/OkapiLib/md_docs_api_control.html)
+They can be added to a subsystem following the format in the [documentation](https://okapilib.github.io/OkapiLib/md_docs_api_control.html)
 ```
 std::shared_ptr<okapi::AsyncPositionController<double, double>> controller = okapi::AsyncPosControllerBuilder()
   .withMotor(motors)